danmolloy/battleships/README.md

 Play against the computer in the classic game of Battleships.

 ## Rules
-Upon clicking Start, the boards are both rendered with following ships:
+Upon clicking Start, the boards are both rendered with following ships (the bracketed number is the number of squares long it is):

 1 x Carrier (5)
 1 x Battleship (4)